Our #1 Recommended Comforter

 How Weighted Blankets Promote Sleep

 These blankets function by grounding the user, pressing them deeper into their bed.
-This pressure on the muscles triggers the release of serotonin, fostering feelings of contentment and well-being, which can enhance sleep quality.
+This pressure on the muscles triggers the release of serotonin, building feelings of contentment and well-being, which can enhance sleep quality.

 Proven Benefits of Weighted Blankets